 An employer can claim for any “regular” payments it is obliged to pay its employees.
 This includes wages, past overtime, compulsory fees and compulsory commission payments.
 However, any discretionary bonus (including tips) and commission payments, any “irregular” or conditional payments, and any non-cash payments or benefits-in-kind should be excluded.

 Employers have a statutory obligation to automatically enrol employees in a workplace pension and there are no powers in place to vary that obligation.
 Employers will continue to have to make these payments.

-The government has said that its scheme will cover the minimum pension contribution under the auto-enrolment rules.
+Up to the end of July 2020, the scheme covers the minimum pension contribution under UK auto-enrolment rules.
 In other words, this will be 3% of the employee’s qualifying earnings based on their furlough payment of up to £2,500 per calendar month.

 The scheme rules state that any pension payment to a business must be paid into the employee’s pension account in full (i.e. without any deductions at all).
 The UK Pensions Regulator has also issued new guidance on auto-enrolment compliance during furlough (see here).

 From 1 August 2020 employers will need to make pension contributions themselves.
 This will not be covered by the scheme for reimbursement (see Q3 above).